-Using his gifts, which he and his psychic mentor, Dick Halloran, referred to as “shining,” Dan is able to lock away these spirits who followed him home from the hotel.
+Using his gifts, which he and his psychic mentor, Dick Halloran, referred to as “shining,” Dan is able to lock away these spirits who tormented him as a child.
 However, the trauma of that experience leaves him broken, turning to drugs and alcohol to numb his memories and extraordinary abilities.

-But his new start is uprooted when Abra calls on Dan to help her take on The True Knot before she becomes their next victim.
+But his new start is uprooted when Abra psychically and then physically calls on Dan to help her take on The True Knot before she becomes their next victim.
 With Billy along for the ride, Danny must unearth his own past and use his powers and knowledge of the shining to defeat this weakening but desperate group before they can kill again.

 The Stanley Hotel which inspired The Overlook in The Shining

 The filmmakers of Doctor Sleep were forced to walk a fine line between adapting the sequel to Stephen King’s classic novel and satisfying fans of the 1980 Stanley Kubrick film.
-Somehow, they were able to pull it off, following the correct path and seamlessly merging the two very different stories based on a singular premise.
+Somehow, they were able to pull it off, seamlessly merging the two very different stories based on a singular premise.

 So much of the success of this film rides on its plot choices, visuals, and tone.
 It always opts for the difficult choices and then sticks the landing 90 percent of the time.
 We get to see a detailed reenactment of Kubrick’s Overlook, down to the pattern on the carpeting and the wine-colored blood pouring from the elevator doors.
 Yet, it doesn’t make the mistake of relying too heavily on nostalgia to carry its own story.
 These iconic images are the backbone of Danny’s story but not that of the full story.